mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Nevertheless, Louzy was indeed colonized, and the colonies grew rapidly.
-The world proved to be rich in mineral resources, and enjoyed something of a ‘gold rush’ in the mid 600s as the sector’s industrial base was hugely expanded to meet the needs of the Fleet Asset Replacement Program.
+The world proved to be rich in mineral resources, and enjoyed something of a 'gold rush' in the mid 600s as the sector's industrial base was hugely expanded to meet the needs of the Fleet Asset Replacement Program.
 FARP was implemented in several sectors which had lost a large proportion of their naval assets in